 How to Pack and Organize a Storage Unit

-However, the general "pile up" style of storage unit packing is more common than you may think.
+However, the general "pile up everything" style of storage unit packing is more common than you may think.

 You will be able to more quickly and easily get at specific items that you want to remove from the unit.

-1. Buy one or more shelving units
+Buy one or more shelving units

 For heavier items, you can use steel shelving.
 Steel shelving takes a little more time to assemble.

-2. Store a step stool
+Store a step stool

 If you do use shelving or if a person taller than you stacked some items high up on move-in, a step stool will let you more easily reach things.

 Document what’s where

 Unless you have a photographic memory, you may forget exactly where you placed certain items.
 Write up an inventory list and create a simple map that shows where items are located.

-Label boxes on the top and on the side
+Label boxes on the tops and the sides

-However, if boxes are also labeled on the sides, what each box contains will be visible when boxes are stacked.
+However, if boxes also have labels on the sides, what each box contains will be visible when boxes are stacked.

 Plastic bins are stronger than boxes and they stack better than boxes.
 Translucent or clear plastic also has the benefit of allowing you to see what’s inside.

-6. Use holiday themed storage containers
+Use holiday-themed storage containers

-7. Hang clothing from a portable rack
+Hang clothes from a portable rack

-Some pieces of furniture such as pedestal tables can be easily disassembled.
-Taking furniture apart will save space.
-Make sure to put any hardware in plastic bags and tape the bags to one of the pieces.
+Disassembling furniture will create more room.
+Make sure to put any furniture hardware in plastic bags and tape the bags to one of the pieces with masking tape.

-Standing up your pictures and paintings on the sides, near the unit’s opening will make sure that nothing gets stacked up on them.
+Standing up your pictures and paintings on the sides, near the unit’s door will make sure that nothing gets stacked up on them.